-This report summarizes and highlights key outcomes of the first round of co-design workshops, held in Dortmund, Turin and Zagreb at the end of 2018 and identifies commonalities.
-In proGlreg, co-design is defined as a phase of the umbrella concept co-creation, prior to the co-implementation of the NBS, and one of the processes occurring in the Living Lab (following LL).
-The overarching theme of the first workshop was "mutual understanding" which aimed at bringing all participants on the same page and align expectations towards the desired local transformation to be achieved by the LL.
-In terms of workshop content, three major building blocks can be differentiated, namely (1) co-design principles, (2) aligning long-term expectations for the LL, and (3) identifying stakeholders, roles and responsibilities.
+This report summarizes and highlights key outcomes of the first round of co-design workshops, held in Dortmund, Turin and Zagreb at the end of 2018.
+The overarching theme of the first round of workshop was "mutual understanding" which aimed at bringing all participants onto the same page and align expectations towards the desired local transformation to be achieved by the LL.